Simon-Brandt/ShellArgparser/README.md

 -V,   --version       display the version and exit
 ```

 When you compare the structure of this help message with both the previous version and the help file, you see that there, you can include the sections from the auto-generated help message by prefixing their names with an [`ARGPARSER_HELP_FILE_INCLUDE_CHAR`](#argparser_help_file_include_char) character, defaulting to an `"@"`.
-Generally speaking, an include directive, as the commands are referred to, like `@Section`, includes the section entitled `"Section"`.
+Generally speaking, an include directive, as the commands are referred to, like `@Section`, includes the section named `"Section"`.

 The following section names (include directives) are supported, explained in greater detail in the reference below: